-- Modifying your workspace to prevent injury
+- How to modify your workspace to prevent injury.

 Gardening = Exercise

 You wouldn’t go to the gym and spend three hours doing the same exercise, right?
-So why do we spend hours repeating the same motions working on our garden and expect to feel well?
+So why do we spend hours repeating the same motions while gardening and expect to feel well?

 Our tissues need nutrients and oxygen to recover and these are supplied via blood flow.
 If the demands of gardening surpass the rate that these tissues receive blood, they fatigue quickly and present a risk.

 Instead of spending an hour straight on each task, spend 15-20 minutes on one, then move onto another – even if you’re not done.

 Although this may seem like common thought, I find that most of us (myself included) like to put our head down and complete the task.
-This can be a harmful way of thinking when our bodies may not be as ready for long duration, repetitive movements, the way our mind is.
+This can be a harmful way of thinking when our bodies may not be as ready for long durations or repetitive movements, the way our mind is.

-Modify Your Work Space
+Modifying Your Work Space

 If you’re working more than several feet from your base (where your feet are planted), your risk of “pulling” a muscle or overextending yourself vastly increases.

 - Don’t work beyond when you feel muscle or joint soreness